Vikaspogu/blog/content/blog/jenkins-config-as-code-openshift.md

 socialShare=true
 +++

-Deploying Jenkins on Kubernetes provides important benefits over a standard VM-based deployment.
-For example, gaining the ability to have project-specific Jenkins slaves (agents) on demand, instead of having a pool of VMs idle waiting for a job.
+Deploying Jenkins on Kubernetes provides significant benefits over a standard VM-based deployment.
+For example, we are gaining the ability to have project-specific Jenkins slaves (agents) on demand instead of having a pool of VMs idle waiting for a job.

-Jenkins can be easily deployed using Helm, OpenShift using jenkins catalog
+In vanilla Kubernetes, we can deploy Jenkins using Helm, and In OpenShift, we can deploy Jenkins via the developer's catalog.

-As everyone has experienced setting up Jenkins is a complex process, as both Jenkins and its plugins require some tuning and configuration, with dozens of parameters to set within the web UI manage section
+As everyone has experienced, setting up Jenkins is a complex process.
+Both Jenkins and its plugins require some tuning and Configuration, with dozens of parameters to set within the web UI manage section.

 ## Jenkins Config as code

-[Configuration as code](https://github.com/jenkinsci/configuration-as-code-plugin) gives you an _opinionated_ way to configure jenkins based on `yaml` files
+[Configuration as code](https://github.com/jenkinsci/configuration-as-code-plugin) gives you an _opinionated_ way to configure Jenkins based on `yaml` files

-In this post will cover jenkins configuration code on OpenShift
+This post will cover Jenkins configuration code on OpenShift.

-- Mount jenkins config as a configmap and load configuration
+- Mount Jenkins config as a configmap and load configuration
-- Updated configuration file to automate creation of
+- Updated configuration file to automate the creation of
   - credentials
   - script approval signatures
   - shared libraries